The Decline of ERP and the Future of Strategic Finance

 When ERPs came into vogue, the original intent was to meet the need for unification amongst a growing set of business tools.
 Companies saw the need for shared data, and the need to have instant access to a holistic view of each customer—as well as a view into each department in the business, and of course a view of the business as a whole.

-Enter the ERP.
+Enter the era of ERP technologies.
 Salespeople promised businesses far and wide, all they needed to do was buy a single platform—and the tool would do everything under one roof.
 The ERP would be your accounting tool, payment processing tool, human resource tool, expense system, and on and on—all in one shiny package.

 That all-in-one package didn’t look so shiny anymore.
 And by acquiring more tools outside that centralized ERP product suite, businesses watched their toolset that was already broken down, break down even further.
 Because sadly, a system that’s designed to do everything well—ends up doing nothing well.

 On the way down, it’s become clear that ERPs have broken many of their promises, leaving finance teams broken in their wake.
 It’s led many to think—maybe ERPs don’t belong at the center of your team’s technology.
 While the ERP will always have a place in any finance team’s tech stack, those broken promises still deserve a solution.
-And to understand that solution we need to strive toward, it’s essential to identify where past tools have failed us, so we can focus on meeting those failures head on with new technology.
+And to understand that solution we need to strive toward, it’s essential to identify where past tools have failed us, so we can focus on meeting those failures head on with new technology aimed to better support future finance initiatives and fast-growing businesses.

 The idea was that if everything lived under the same roof, then every tool could talk to every other one.
 You’d finally have a unified look at your data throughout each category in your business.
 Finally, a single source of truth.
 The golden goose.
 But the use of tools outside the ERP—ensured that the golden goose never laid a single egg.
 Sure, ERPs can spit out some high-level aggregate numbers from data sets across your different systems—but how usable is that data for your team on a daily or weekly basis?
 How deep can you dive?
 Does it help you understand and strategize for the future?
 If your ERP isn’t providing the kind of actionable data that leads your team in powerful analysis and planning—how much truth is it really providing?